Skip to content

 Background

 Carole K. Hooven was born February 18, 1966.
-Hooven earned a bachelors degree in psychology from Antioch College in 1988.
-She earned a doctorate in biological anthropology in 2004.
+Hooven earned a bachelor’s degree from Antioch College in 1988 and a doctorate in 2004.

 Media